-Long equilibration rates are also anticipated with single plane crystals with large ion number $N$, which require a trap asymmetry parameter $\beta\ll 1$ (see Eq.~\eqref{eq:azimuth_symmetric}).
+Long equilibration rates are also anticipated with single-plane crystals with large ion number $N$, which require a trap asymmetry parameter $\beta\ll 1$ (see Eq.~\eqref{eq:azimuth_symmetric}).
 Lastly, in Penning traps, the strong magnetic field splits the normal modes that describe in-plane motion into high frequency cyclotron modes and low frequency ${\mathbf E} \times {\mathbf B}$ modes (see Fig.~\ref{fig:in_plane_modes}).
 Numerical studies show that the equilibration of the cyclotron and ${\mathbf E} \times {\mathbf B}$ branches is exponentially weak in the ratio of the frequencies of the two branches~\cite{Tang:2021}.

-In summary, although ion Coulomb crystals can be confined for long times, this might not be sufficient to observe equilibration between different bands, expecially when these are separated by relatively large energy gaps.
+In summary, although ion Coulomb crystals can be confined for long times, this might not be sufficient to observe equilibration between different bands, especially when these are separated by relatively large energy gaps.
 Equilibration processes can be experimentally accelerated by various strategies, such as fine tuning of the trap parameters.
 As a simple example, for a two-ion crystal aligned along the axis of a linear rf trap, the axial stretch mode frequency can be tuned to be approximately equal to twice the frequency of the radial rocking mode.
 In this case the intrinsic non-linear Coulomb force between the ions leads to a strong non-linear coupling between these two modes, as illustrated in Fig.~\ref{Fig_Parametric_coupling}~\cite{Ding:2017}.
-With a linear three-ion crystal it has furthermore been possible to tune and exploit the resonant coupling of three normal modes ~\cite{Maslennikov:2019}.
-In Penning traps, numerical studies show that the coupling between in-plane ${\mathbf E} \times {\mathbf B}$ modes and the out-of-plane drumhead modes for single plane crystals can be strongly enhanced by tuning trap parameters so that their respective bandwidths overlap~\cite{Johnson:2024}.
+Furthermore, in a linear crystal of three ions it has been possible to tune and exploit the resonant coupling of three normal modes ~\cite{Maslennikov:2019}.
+In Penning traps, numerical studies show that the coupling between in-plane ${\mathbf E} \times {\mathbf B}$ modes and the out-of-plane drumhead modes for single-plane crystals can be strongly enhanced by tuning trap parameters so that their respective bandwidths overlap~\cite{Johnson:2024}.

 An alternative strategy accelerates the process of equilibration by inducing effective mode-mode couplings with time-dependent electric fields \cite{Gorman:2014,Hou:2024}.
 This has been successfully applied to the equilibration between two modes of small ion crystals.
 Its extension to large ion crystals with widely separated bandwidths of many modes is an area of current investigation.